Project Lead and Researcher

 This study is conducted through a participatory process that includes an expert panel.
 Further collaborations will be listed as they are established.

-Lisen Dellenborg holds a PhD in Social Anthropology and is an Associate Professor in Health Care Sciences.
-She is senior lecturer at the Institute of Health and Care Sciences, The Sahlgrenska Academy, University of Gothenburg where she also was head of the department for Life context and Health Promotion in 2019 to 2024.
-Dellenborg has extensive experience of conducting ethnographic research in Senegal on female genital cutting and within healthcare contexts in Sweden on interprofessional teams, transcultural healthcare encounters, and religious literacy in the context of palliative care.
-She has worked as consultant for the Swedish International Development Agency (SIDA) on questions concerning gender, health, and human rights, and is specialised in action research, In her teaching, Dellenborg has taught on transcultural care and communication, person-centred care, human rights and African studies (with focus on gender, ethnicity, and religion), and qualitative research methods.
+Lisen Dellenborg holds a PhD in social anthropology and is an Associate Professor in Health Care Sciences.
+She is senior lecturer at the School of Global Studies at the University of Gothenburg.
+Dellenborg has extensive experience of conducting qualitative research within healthcare contexts in Sweden on sexual and reproductive health, interprofessional teams, transcultural healthcare encounters, and palliative care.
+She has worked as consultant for the Swedish International Development Agency (SIDA) on questions concerning gender, health, and human rights, and is specialised in action research, In her teaching, Dellenborg has taught on transcultural care and communication, person-centred care, human rights, and qualitative research methods.
 Read more about Lisen on her institutional page.

 Lena Gross is a senior researcher at the High North Department of NIKU, the Norwegian Institute for Cultural Heritage Research.
 They hold a PhD in social anthropology from the University of Oslo and have worked as a postdoc and associate professor at the Centre for Sámi Studies at UiT The Arctic University of Norway.
 Gross’ primary research interests are traditional/Indigenous knowledges and knowledge hierarchies, relations to land(scapes), minority-majority relations, gender, inequalities and health, resource extraction, and decolonial and experimental methodologies.
 They work theoretically and methodologically at an intersection between Indigenous, queer, and gender studies and social anthropology.
 Read more about Lena on their institutional page.